Complete the 2022-2023 Free Application for

 Fall enrollment deadlines:

-- April 30: Deadline for completing your FAFSA if you are enrolling in the fall semester.
+- May 1: Priority deadline for completing your FAFSA® if you are enrolling in the fall semester.

 - June 1: Deadline for completing Verification for the fall semester.